Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

 The first storage shelf that is created for a material is automatically set as primary.
 You can subsequently create another storage shelf and set it as primary by clicking the *is primary storage* checkbox.

-Storage shelves can be created, edited, and delete.
+Storage shelves can be created, edited, and deleted.
 Bear in mind, though, that you cannot delete a storage shelf where postings have been made in the past, as all posting information is kept in the system.
 For detailed information, see [Check the posting history](../Operation/03_CheckPostingHistory.md).